-FACT: In spring 2016 SWVG trained 23 new volunteers, 12 of these are now working directly with clients as visitors, while eight are in other supporting roles such as working on the website or the newsletter, campaigning or running events.
+FACT: SWVG continues to recruit around 20 new volunteers each year to work directly with clients, or in other supporting roles, such as working on the website or the newsletter, campaigning or running events.
 All volunteers receive a half-day's initial training and those who will become visitors attend a further day's intensive course.
 This training is supplemented by occasional courses and updates on legal and other topical matters.
 General Meetings, which are held every two months, are open to all members.